 Otomi patterns, typically animals, are playful and whimsical options for a space.
 This beautiful floor lamp with Otomi shade from Stray Dog Designs could work in bright colors or all white for a kid’s room or any room in your home!

-This post from Urban Jungle Bloggers will not only make you fall for these decorative houseplants but will also provide with some easy care tips to keep them vibrant.
+For plant aficionados, this post from Urban Jungle Bloggers will not only make you fall for these decorative houseplants but will also provide with some easy care tips to keep them vibrant.

 5. Terra cotta

-A very simple way to bring in Mexican inspired design into your home is having elements of terra cotta finishes.
+Another very simple way to bring in Mexican inspired design into your home is having elements of terra cotta finishes.
 In patios and on balconies, you can spot varied shapes of planters that offer an earthy quality to potted plant arrangements.

 Influenced by Spanish colonial style, terra cotta tiles both indoor and out are widely used as well.
 These come in shapes of squares, hexagons, and diamonds, many of which can be combined in interesting patterns.